No Result

 4. Alex Friedman and Jordana Kier, Founders of Lola

-Founded by women and for women, Lola makes period and sexual wellness products for women.
+Founded by women and for women, Lola creates period and sexual wellness products designed with transparency and trust at the core.

 Recommended reading: 15 Effective Confidence-building Exercises for Women